Alternative Names: None

 Type of Dive: Shore dive

-Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrocher and over the rest and be thankfull, turn left onto the A815, from this junction its 8.7 miles to the A886 then for 4 miles to the turnoff for the B8000 then for 9.8 miles to Thirteen mile reef. ( Half a mile past Gortein point) Triple reef lies between Gortein point and Thirteen mile reef at Triple reef the telephone pole has a No. 34 on it.
+Travel directions: Leaving Glasgow on the A82 turn left at Tarbet onto the A83, through Arrochar and over the rest and be thankful, turn left onto the A815, from this junction its 8.7 miles to the A886 then for 4 miles to the turnoff for the B8000 then for 9.8 miles to Thirteen-mile reef. ( Half a mile past Gortein point) Triple reef lies between Gortein point and Thirteen-mile reef at Triple reef the telephone pole has a No.34 on it.

 Parking directions: Park in the lay-by next to the telephone pole there is enough room for 3 cars.
 Google

 From Glasgow: 75 miles 1 hr 48 Mins Google

 Lat & Long: N56.041348 W-5.293538

 Site entry/exit: Follow the path down onto the rocks be careful climbing down the rocks as it can be slippy.
 Entry and exit can be made difficult at low tide and if there is a bit of a swell.